 At least 25% of upper-division courses must be completed in-residence at Texas State.

 The Office of Undergraduate Admissions welcomes military veterans who are interested in enrolling at Texas State.
-If you have any questions regarding the admissions process, please contact Carlos Laird, Associate Director for Processing & Evaluations.
+All applicants must meet our freshman or transfer admission standards to be admitted.